 That’s where we come in.
-We’re here to shed some light on the best products for tackling foot odor.
-We’ll have an in-depth look at three of the major products out there and show you which ones work best for different problems.
+We’re here to shed some light on the best foot powder products for tackling foot odor.
+We’ll have an in-depth look at three of the major ones out there and show you which ones work best for different problems.

 Before we get into the details, we’d just like to highlight the fact that general cleanliness of both your feet and your footwear is super important